 Best rugged smartphones: The Louder Choice

-Coming in a close second place, as the next best rugged smartphone, is the Ulefone Armor 9 which might not have 5G but it has the same level of toughness rating as the Blackview, sports a high-res screen and is backed by a mammoth battery plus this phone offers a FLIR infrared heat camera and works with an endoscope attachment, making it ideal for work situations.
+Our pick of the best rugged smartphones in the Ulefone Armor 9 which might not have 5G but it has the same level of toughness rating as the Blackview below.
+It also sports a high-res screen and is backed by a mammoth battery plus this phone offers a FLIR infrared heat camera and works with an endoscope attachment, making it ideal for work situations.

 Best rugged smartphones: Product guide